 It’s our policy to provide and maintain a healthy and safe working environment.
 Our aim is to keep occupational accidents and illnesses to a minimum, and ultimately create an incident-free workplace.

-As well as our permanent staff, we have a duty of care to visitors – including contractors, temporary workers and members of the public who may be affected by our activities.
+As well as our permanent staff, we have a duty of care to all visitors – including contractors, temporary workers and members of the public.

 Health and safety at work is everyone's responsibility

-Health and safety at work is everyone’s responsibility.
-All staff should take reasonable care of their own and other people’s welfare, keep the workplace free of hazards, and report any situation that may be a safety risk.
+All Ordnance Survey staff should take reasonable care of their own and other people’s welfare, keep the workplace free of hazards, and report any situation that may be a safety risk.

 To maintain an effective health and safety programme, it’s important to keep communicating at all levels.
 If an employee is unsure how to perform a certain task, or feels something may be dangerous, they must report this to their line manager or the person responsible for health and safety.